What I Brought Back from Milan Design Week 2024

 THG Paris Plumbing handle options

-THG Paris features customizable plumbing handles, including artisan glass collaborations with Baccarat and Lalique — the kind of refined, thoughtful details I love bringing to interior design projects in Denver, CO.
+THG Paris features customizable plumbing handles, including artisan glass collaborations with Baccarat and Lalique; the kind of refined, thoughtful details I love.

 This part of the experience reminded me that design isn’t just something we do indoors.
 It’s cultural.
-It’s communal.
 It’s everywhere.

-It reconnected me to the why behind Jamie House Design—to create interiors that invite people to feel more at home in their lives.
+It reconnected me to the why behind Jamie House Design, to create interiors that elevate my client’s daily lives.

 BMW Future of Joy exhibit in Milan during 2024 Design Week.